Grammar and mechanics

 - Quote text

-“I see this all the time,” said Mark Hayes.
+- “I see this all the time,” said Mary.

 Always use smart (curly) quotes, not vertical (straight) quotes.